 Prior to 1 April 2014, pension benefits under the LGPS were based on final pensionable pay and length of pensionable service.
 From 1 April 2014, the scheme became a career average scheme, whereby members accrue benefits based on their pensionable pay in that year at an accrual rate of 1/49th.
 Accrued pension is uprated annually in line with the Consumer Prices Index.
-A range of other benefits are also provided including early retirement, disability pensions and death benefits, as explained on the LGPS website - see www.lgpsmember.org.
+A range of other benefits are also provided including early retirement, disability pensions and death benefits.